raphico/csapp/notes/ch03_machine_code.md

 - **Stack Alignment Convention:**

   - gcc often allocates stack space in multiples of **16 bytes** for data alignment, even if not all space is used.

+## 3.7.5 Recursive procedures

+The stack naturally handle recursive calls by giving each its own space and automatically cleaning up when each return